 Lack of sleep could also potentially cause occupational hazards and endanger the health and safety of workers according to this study.
 According to the study, it is because of the inability of the individual to maintain focus.

-Having enough sleep and rest help you achieve your goals by making you more productive and efficient.
-It helps us stay alert and maintains focus on whatever tasks we engage ourselves with.
+Having enough sleep and rest helps you achieve your goals by making you more productive and efficient.
+It helps us stay alert and maintain focus on whatever tasks we engage ourselves with.

 It Gives You Time to Recover from Both Physical, Mental and Emotional Stress

 Sleep takes us away from all the hustle and bustle of this crazy world.
 As we go through the different stages of sleep, our body goes through a lot of processes to help us recuperate from what we have gone through the day.

 According to this article, our level of Cortisol (also called the stress hormone) decreases during the first few hours of sleep before rising to peak soon after we wake up.

 It’s also mentioned that during sleep, your sympathetic nervous system – which controls your fight or flight response – gets a chance to relax.